wouterbruggeman/EnclosurePlugin/README.md

     https://github.com/wouterbruggeman/EnclosurePlugin/archive/master.zip

-After downloading the plugin.
-Execute the following steps:
+After downloading the plugin, execute the following steps:
 1. Login to your Raspberry pi using ssh.
 2. Enter ``sudo raspi-config`` and go to Advanced Options -> 1-Wire -> Yes.
 To enable 1-Wire.
 3. Reboot the device and check if the module is started with ``lsmod | grep w1``.
 If the module is